 Shinkansen – The Bullet Train

-Japan is also home to the bullet train and riding it is an experience in itself so try and fit in a trip to Kyoto or Osaka on the Shinkansen which only takes 2.5 hours on the fastest, Nozomi train (can’t use JR Pass for Nozomi).
-It’s actually quicker than flying, considering you have to fly to Osaka and then catch a bus or train back to Kyoto.
+Japan is also home to the bullet train and riding it is an experience in itself so try and fit in a trip to Kyoto or Osaka on the Shinkansen which only takes 2.5 hours on the express Nozomi train.
+The train actually quicker than flying, considering you have to fly to Osaka and then catch a bus or train back to Kyoto.

 Japanese cuisine is so much more than sashimi and sushi!